 How this fits the ExplainX view of agent skills

 The mattpocock/skills repository is a monorepo of opinionated workflows from a single author.
-ExplainX is a directory of skills from many authors, ranked by adoption and tagged by domain.
+ExplainX hosts discoverable skills at /skills—a ranked directory from many authors, tagged by domain, with install commands you can copy without hunting GitHub READMEs.

 The underlying pattern is the same: structured, reusable agent instructions.
 Many teams use both: